itgix/idpinstaller/README.md

 set access key and secret in ~/.aws/credentials

+You need to have installed the following cli command tools:
+- aws-cli
+- helm
+- terraform
+- yq

 ## Requirements
 To be able to run the script and bootstrap the application development platform you'll need to following prepared in advance